He Xin (ice hockey)

-He Xin (何欣; born 24 July 1996), also known by the Western name Elsa He, is a Chinese ice hockey player and member of the Chinese national ice hockey team, currently playing in the Zhenskaya Hockey League (ZhHL) with the KRS Vanke Rays.
-She played in the Canadian Women's Hockey League (CWHL) with the Vanke Rays during the 2017–18 season.
+He Xin (何欣; born 24 July 1996), also known by the Western name Elsa He, is a Chinese ice hockey player and member of the Chinese national ice hockey team.

 He represented China in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing.

+Playing career

+He has spent most of her career in China with Harbin Ice Hockey in her home city of Harbin.
+She has also played in the Canadian Women's Hockey League (CWHL) with the Vanke Rays during the 2017–18 season and in the Zhenskaya Hockey League (ZhHL) with the KRS Vanke Rays during the 2021–22 season.